 Miljobil Grenland.
-The Company owns 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS ("Miljobil"), an Electric Vehicle company located in Norway.
+Prior to August 30, 2012, the Company owned 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS ("Miljobil"), an Electric Vehicle company located in Norway and accounted for this investment on a cost basis.
+The shares are not publicly listed on a stock exchange and hence published price quotes are not available.